Graduate Social Work Program Expectations For Student Learning

 - Students are expected to consult with faculty advisors to discuss learning goals and progress toward those goals during their graduate education.

-- Students are required to maintain no lower than a 3.0 GPA during the entire MSW program of study to remain in "good standing."
+- Students are required to maintain a 3.0 or higher cumulative GPA during the entire MSW program of study to remain in "good standing."

 - All written reports and term papers are to be prepared in a manner that reflects scholarship, including appropriate literature review, annotations, reference page where appropriate, and citations when references are used.